tbckr/sgpt/README.md

   find solutions to coding problems.
 - ChatGPT Integration: Utilize ChatGPT's interactive chat capabilities to refine your prompts and achieve more precise results, benefiting from the powerful language model.
-- Image Generation with DALLE: Create images from textual prompts using the DALLE API, expanding the range of tasks you can accomplish with the tool.
 - Bash Functions and Aliases: Seamlessly integrate SGPT responses into custom bash functions and aliases, optimizing your workflows and making your daily tasks more efficient.